-- Senior lecturer in Medical Management Karolinska Institutet, Senior lecturer in Psychology, Umeå university.
+- Associate professor in Medical Management Karolinska Institutet, Senior lecturer in Psychology, Umeå university.

 - Research group leader SOLIID (Sustainable Organizational Learning, Innovation, Improvement and Development in Health and Social services).